-When it comes to pure performance, upgrading from a traditional hard drive to a solid-state drive is like trading in your Volkswagon Beetle for a Ferrari.
+When it comes to pure performance, upgrading from a traditional hard drive to a solid-state drive is like trading in your horse and buggy for a Ferrari.
 Seriously: Upgrading to an SSD will utterly blow you away, supercharging everything from boot times to application launches to file transfers.
 This is the single most noticeable PC upgrade most people can make.
-An SSD can make even a clunky old laptop feel comparatively snappy, and you can find all sorts of drives going for around 10 cents per gig these days, so you can get a 500GB drive for roughly $50 to $60 if you shop around.
+An SSD can make even a clunky old laptop feel comparatively snappy, and you can find all sorts of drives going for around 10 cents per gig these days, so you can get a 500GB drive for $50 to $60 or less if you shop around.

 Pretty much any SSD will smoke even the fastest hard drives, but our roundup of the best SSDs can guide you towards the best options.
 We have a guide to installing an SSD in your laptop, too.

 Windows has an impressively small footprint, but if you’re running a computer with less than 8GB of RAM, it can negatively affect your performance in other ways.
 Memory-constrained systems are slower at gaming, slower at booting up, and can start to choke if you begin to multitask heavily (including having too many browser tabs open at once).
 Adding more RAM can help.
 You’ll want to completely replace the memory in your system if you’re upgrading to avoid potential conflicts, but an 8GB memory module (or an 8GB kit of two 4GB modules) can often been found for under $50 at basic speeds, unless you’re building a cutting-edge PC with cutting-edge DDR5 memory inside.